-In the United States, you’ll have no trouble finding these products at natural food stores and at Whole Foods Market.
+In the United States, you’ll have no trouble finding these brands at natural food stores and at Whole Foods Market.

 Diving Deeper Into Italian Cooking

 Macaroni and cheese is a classic Italian dish.
 If it’s among your favorite meals, you will certainly enjoy sampling other classic Italian foods.
-We’ve got a wonderful guide to Italian cuisine that will acquaint you with key dishes, ingredients, and cooking methods.
+See my guide to Italian cuisine to become acquainted with key dishes, ingredients, and cooking methods.